 Before making corrections to your FAFSA, please contact your ICE Financial Aid advisor.

 If you are a dependent (under 24) student, your financial information and your parents’ financial information are used to determine eligibility.
 Certain aid is based partly on household income.
 Independent students only need to supply their income information.

 If there are changes to your circumstances which may affect your eligibility, you may qualify for a special condition review.
-To submit for a review, you will need to complete the Special Circumstance Form found on our website here.
+To submit for a review, you will need to contact the financial aid office directly.
+Read more here.

 Certain federal tax benefits may be available to you if you are paying educational costs for yourself or another student who is member of your immediate family in many instances.
 Students may be able to deduct qualified educational expenses paid during the year for themselves, their spouses or dependents.
 For more information, click here.

 A subsidized loan is a need-based loan.
 There is a six month grace period and the interest is paid by the government up until six months after you graduate, withdraw or stop attending.
 Unsubsidized loans are non-need based loans.
 There is also a six month grace period, but the interest is billed once the loan has been disbursed to your account.
 Any unpaid interest will be accrued and capitalized.

 Federal loans do not require a co-signer.
 However, you may need a credit worthy co-signer to secure a private loan.